Drinfeld J Presentation of Twisted Yangians: Lie bi-algebras and coideals

-The Lie bi-ideal structure of twisted half-loop algebras is constructed by employing the anti-invariant Manin triple twist.
-Here we will consider the left Lie bi-ideal structure.
-The right Lie bi-ideal is obtained in a similar way.
+The Lie coideal structure of a twisted half-loop Lie algebra is constructed by employing the anti-invariant Manin triple twist.
+Here we will consider the left Lie coideal structure.
+The right Lie coideal is obtained in a similar way.